eclipse-platform/.github/CONTRIBUTING.md

 ### Setting up your Eclipse and GitHub account

 Create an [Eclipse account](https://accounts.eclipse.org/) if you don't already have one.
-See the ["Eclipse Foundation Account" section](https://www.eclipse.org/projects/handbook/#contributing-account) in the Eclipse Commiter Handbook.
+See the ["Eclipse Foundation Account" section](https://www.eclipse.org/projects/handbook/#contributing-account) in the Eclipse Committer Handbook.

 All contributors, who are not committers on this Eclipse project, must electronically sign the [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php)